Radio aids – optimising listening opportunities - view as single page

 - Switch the radio aid off, or mute the microphone/transmitter, if you go to speak to a group of other children which does not include the deaf child, or when having a conversation that the deaf pupil doesn’t need to hear (the signal can travel some distance and even through walls), when going on a comfort break or when leaving the classroom.

-- Avoid letting the microphone knock against your clothing or jewellery as this will create noise through the system, this can affect the child's listening skills if this happens often.
+- Avoid letting the microphone knock against your clothing or jewellery as this will create noise through the system.
+This can affect the child's listening skills if it happens often.
 They stop listening and the effectiveness of the system diminishes.

 - Remember not to go home wearing the radio aid transmitter (it is surprisingly easy to do).